One of the best parts of owning a bearded dragon is how fun it is to handle them.

 This is a good sign for you to continue handling them more often in the future.

-How long and how often you should handle your bearded dragon is ultimately up to the lizard.
+The lizard ultimately decides how long and how often you handle your bearded dragon.

 Depending on your dragon’s age, personality, history, and personal preferences, handle them anywhere from 5 to 25 minutes or more every day or two.